joshtynjala/actionscript-3.0-developers-guide/display/display-programming/traversing-the-display-list.md

     trace(container.getChildAt(0) is TextField); // true

 You can also access child objects by name.
-Each display object has a name property, and if you don’t assign it, Flash Player or AIR assigns a default value, such as `"instance1"`.
+Each display object has a name property, and if you don't assign it, Flash Player or AIR assigns a default value, such as `"instance1"`.
 For example, the following code shows how to use the `getChildByName()` method to access a child display object with the name `"banana loader"`: